Ethan Peck: Career

 In 2016, Peck starred in The Curse of Sleeping Beauty and Tell Me How I Die.

 Peck was cast in the 2018 comedy film The Honor List, alongside Meghan Rienks, Sasha Pieterse, Arden Cho and Karrueche Tran.

 Peck portrayed Spock in the 2019 second season of Star Trek: Discovery.
-He returned to the role in a spin-off, Star Trek: Strange New Worlds.
+He continued the role in the spin-off series Star Trek: Strange New Worlds.

 Personal life

-Born and raised in Los Angeles, Peck is the son of Stephen Peck — a former actor, documentary filmmaker, and Vietnam veteran who was the former president and CEO of U.S. Veterans Initiative.
+Born and raised in Los Angeles, Peck is the son of Stephen Peck — a former actor, documentary filmmaker, and Vietnam war veteran who was the former president and CEO of U.S. Veterans Initiative.
 His mother is abstract artist Francine Matarazzo.
 He is the grandson of actor Gregory Peck and his first wife, Finnish-born Greta Kukkonen.
 Peck attended private schools Campbell Hall and Harvard-Westlake in Studio City.
 He excelled in athletics and learned to play classical cello.

 He has a half-sister from his mother's second marriage, Marisa Matarazzo, who is a novelist and creative writing professor at Otis College of Art and Design in Los Angeles.

 After high school, Peck attended the Tisch School of the Arts at New York University, where he participated in the Experimental Theater Wing for three years before leaving to pursue his acting career.